-This third round of the Indie Film Producing course is for independent producers, writers and directors making movies today – or wanting to make movies – in the independent film landscape.
+This fourth round of the Indie Film Producing course is for independent producers, writers and directors making movies today – or wanting to make movies – in the independent film landscape.

 The course provides:

 - Tools and information to produce your movie

 - A pitching forum to bring your movie ideas and receive direct feedback on your screenplay, treatment or synopsis